ramofabian/aws-bootcamp-cruddur-2023/journal/week4.md

 <p align="center"><img src="assets/week4/lambda_function_created.png" alt="accessibility text"></p>

-2. Add pyhton script and click on deplopy
+2. Add python script and click on `deploy` button, this code can be found in `cruddur-post-confirmation.py` file wihting `bakend-flask` folder:

 ```python
 # lambda function to save new users in RDS database